earthdaily/ArcGIS-plugin/GetData.md

 # Get analytics on the map

-The following sections will guide you through the steps to add layers in QGIS map view.
+The following sections will guide you through the steps to add layers in ArcGIS pro map view.
 Please be sure to have the plugin panel visible.

 ## Select Polygon(s)